notmuch/notmuch/doc/man1/notmuch-show.rst

             by default,
             ``--format=json`` sets ``--entire-thread``.
 The caller can
             disable this behaviour by setting ``--entire-thread=false``.
+            The JSON output is always encoded as UTF-8 and any message content included in the output will be charset-converted to UTF-8.

         **sexp**
             The output is formatted as an S-Expression (sexp).
 This